cantorek/bpf-phun/README.md

 This repository provides sample eBPF program that serves as a connection counter and simple packet filter and port scan detector.
 It leverages eXpress Data Path to scan for SYN packets.

 Made for fun, with love.
+My first golang app :-)

 ## Description
 This service consist of two programs.